Efforts to reduce homelessness fall short

 Regarding the latter, issues were highlighted around a lack of affordable housing in Te Anau as well as an increasing need for elderly accommodation.

+Homelessness was on the rise, for which there was no long-term support in the area, it said.

-Although there was a steady stream of houses being built, that number was not an accurate representation of availability, because of the amount which were holiday homes or short-term rentals.
+Although there was a steady stream of houses being built, that number was not an accurate representation of availability, because of the number which were holiday homes or short-term rentals.

 This increased the need for social housing, which was also exacerbated by the cost of land and building.